Applies to Launchkey MK3

 In Components, you can create and edit Custom Modes.
 This is broken into three sections for the Pots, Pads, Faders & Buttons* and there is a separate tab for the Sustain Pedal.

 *Faders & Buttons is only used for the Launchkey 49 & 61 MK3 models

-Down the left-hand side of Components you'll have access to your templates as well as the stock templates we have provided:
+Down the left-hand side of Components you'll have access to your templates as well as the factory templates we have provided:

 Selecting a template shows you the details of this.
 For example, as below, when you select the 'Factory Pad Custom Mode 1', this tells you the pads are layout with the notes of the C Minor Scale.

 When you first go to manage a Custom Mode you'll be asked to select the type of Custom Mode you want to manage.
 Each of these is separate and relate to a different set of controls on the keyboard.